nidhiverma/Programming-in-Python/Hackerrank Challenges/README.md

 # Hackerrank Challenges

-This folder contains olutions of Hackerrank challenges.
+This folder contains solutions of Hackerrank challenges.